Healthdirect Free Australian health advice you can count on.

 What causes altitude sickness?

-Altitude sickness is caused by low oxygen levels in the air at altitudes above about 2,500 metres.
-It occurs when the body has not had time to adjust to less oxygen.
+Altitude sickness is caused by low oxygen levels in the air.
+This happens at altitudes above about 2,500 metres.
+It happens when your body has not had time to adjust to the lower amount of oxygen.
+Your body is not able to get enough oxygen to work properly.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.